fetchai/ledger/to-sort/docs/src/style_guide.md

 ## Namespaces and using namespaces
-Never pollute the any namespace using `using namespace std;`.
+Never pollute any namespace using `using namespace std;`.
 Using namespaces can be useful in limited scopes, such as within a funciton.
 Don't